Amazon.ca Rewards Mastercard Review

 How Amazon Rewards works

+Amazon Rewards is pretty simple.
+When you accumulate 2,000 Amazon Rewards will earn you a $20 Amazon.ca gift card.
 It’s essentially a cash back program with nothing extra to it.
-I personally prefer travel rewards since I can usually claim flights or hotels which have an incredible value, but I certainly understand why some people prefer something simple such as Amazon Rewards.
+I personally prefer travel rewards since I can usually claim flights or hotels which have incredible value, but I certainly understand why some people prefer something simple, such as Amazon Rewards.
+Note that you can only earn rewards if you have the credit card.

-Amazon.ca Mastercard pros
+Amazon.ca Rewards Mastercard Eligibility

-How the Amazon.ca Mastercard compares to others
+How the Amazon.ca Mastercard compares

 The other comparable card is the Triangle World Elite Mastercard which is targeted at people who do a lot shopping at Canadian Tire, Sports Check, Mark’s and Atmosphere locations.
 Like the PCFWEMC, the Triangle card is good where you can earn additional points, but it’s pretty basic if you’re shopping on Amazon.